MCP1/R-BLAS-LAPACK/readme.txt

  BLAS-LAPACK-import [ONEAPI_DIR] [AOCL_DIR] [LIB_DIR]

-If no LIB_DIR destination directory is supplied, the extraction is done to the "Lib" subdirectory of the directory containing the script.
+If no LIB_DIR destination directory is supplied, the extraction is done to the "lib" subdirectory of the directory containing the script.

 R-BLAS-LAPACK.bat